 Nightwing(Osmose - 1998)

-Marduk were never too innovative and on this album we start hearing the repetition of their previous styles, but this is a collection of almost everything that is good about Marduk and an incredibly intense album.
+On this album we start hearing a repetition of Marduk's previous styles, except that this is a collection of almost everything that is good about Marduk so far and an incredibly intense album.
+In this sense it's almost like a best of Marduk, except with new tracks.
+It's all here: Dynamic composition, ferocious brutal speed, dark atmosphere, powerful black metal, and grim minimal melody.
+The sound is so full, I thought at first that they started using keyboards, but it's all done with guitars.
 The production has topped out and is now perfect - everything clear, full and perfectly mixed.
 The composition is both unrelentingly intense and dynamic and the speed is insane yet more controlled this time.
-Sounds like their best album you say?
+Which all makes this sound like their best album you say?
 Perhaps, but at times it seems that the riffs and arrangements were slightly more interesting on Opus Nocturne or Those of the Unlight.
-With such power, great riffs and clear production though, it is impossible to say no, and Marduk obviously manage to squeeze the maximum out of this style of music.
-There is not much more to say about the music here that I haven't said before: speedy precise riffs, incredibly fast yet dynamic drumming, and slightly more guttural and harsh, wicked vocals.
-Yet again, they include a slower heavy track and an eerie intro, as well as a remake of "Deme Quaden Thyrane" from Opus Nocturne.
+With such power, great riffs and clear production though, it is impossible to say no, and Marduk manage to squeeze the maximum power out of this style of music.
+The impressive drumming goes back to takes breaths and changing dynamically with the riffing rather than just blasting monotonously.
+Legion's vocals seem more guttural here, adding more power to his harsh scratchy croaks and screams.
+Standouts: The slower, pounding, Bathory-inspired and medieval-sounding 'Dreams of Blood and Iron', followed surprisingly by another mid-paced track 'Dracole Wayda', effectively continuing the heavy atmosphere but at a different pace, slowly picking things up for the next blasting track that takes off and leaves everything behind in the dust.
+There are also two epic seven-minute powerful tracks with a full sound and dynamic flow of dark music.
+And finally, a re-recording of 'Deme Quaden Thyrane' from Opus Nocturne, adding much more power to this slower but atmospheric track that builds up to a ferocious blast.
+The album ends with a short primitive marching song of death.
 This is a superb album - one of their best (if not the best), and highly recommended to fans of this style.

 Panzer Division Marduk(Osmose - 1999)